| Reimyo DAP-999EX

 crucial way, only it presented digits as passable conveyers of

+music.
 The impact of Reimyo's presence in my system and its

 subsequent departure was far greater than I had anticipated it would